stevejobws/HINGRL/README.md

 ### HINGRL.py
 To predict drug-disease associations by HINGRL, run
   - python HINGRL.py -d 1 -f 10
-  - -d is dataset selection, which B-Dataset is represented as 1 and F-Dataset is represented as 2. -f is fold number of cross-validation. default is 10.
+  - -d is dataset selection, which B-Dataset is represented as 1 and F-Dataset is represented as 2. -f is fold number of cross-validation, and default is 10.

 ### Options
 See help for the other available options to use with *HINGRL*